Items tagged “ultrasound”

 Ultrasound frequencies in diagnostic radiology range from 2 MHz to approximately 15 MHz.
 It is important to remember that higher frequencies of ultrasound have shorter wavelengths and are absorbed/attenuated more easily.
 Therefore, higher frequencies are not as penetrating.
 This explains why h...

-Piezoelectric effect refers to applying an electric field to a crystal, which causes realignment of the internal dipole structure resulting in the crystal to lengthen or contract.
-The process converts electrical energy into kinetic or mechanical energy.
-The reverse of the piezoelectric effect c...
+Piezoelectric effect refers to the application of an electric field to a crystal, which causes realignment of the internal dipole structure.
+This realignment results in crystal lengthening or contraction, converting electrical energy into kinetic or mechanical energy.
+This is how ultrasound tra...

 Historical aspects of ultrasound in medicine